NREL/disco/docs/source/analysis-workflows/hosting-capacity-analysis.rst

                                       pipeline-template.toml]
       -r, --reports-filename TEXT     PyDSS report options.
 If None, use the default for the simulation type.
+      -D, --database PATH             The path of new or existing SQLite database [default: results.sqlite]
+      -l, --local                     Run in local mode (non-HPC).  [default:
+                                      False]
       --help                          Show this message and exit.